shayshay42/dosage_optim_script/README.md

-# Project Title: Therapeutic Dose Optimization
+# Therapeutic Dose Optimization

-This repository contains the implementation of a differential equation-based model to optimize therapeutic dosages for a two-drug treatment protocol.
-It uses a Julia language script to model the pharmacokinetic (PK) and pharmacodynamic (PD) properties of the drugs.
+This repository contains the implementation of a differential equation-based model to optimize therapeutic dosages for a two-drug treatment of glioblastoma.

 ## Repository Structure
 .
 ├── assets
 │ ├── dosing.jl